Many owners assume the worst when they consider the consequences of their dog biting someone.

 Could I be sued if my dog bites someone?

 The short answer is, “Maybe.”
+This is further explained at their website.
 Someone who has been bitten by a ‘dangerously out of control’ animal could be entitled to claim compensation from the owner.
 The right to compensation is not automatic, and whether a claim is successful will depend on the facts of the case.
+The victim may contact the dog bite lawyer boston ma in such situations.

 It doesn’t matter whether the police or local council take criminal action, as different criteria are applied to decide if a civil injury claim is possible.